How To Quarantine Fish - Methods and How To's (Complete Guide)

-Aaron does have a slightly different philosophy than as he uses sponge filters and I prefer power filters, but either method works.
-The video above goes over the parts list I use and goes through the complete 32-35 day flowchart for quarantine with CP and General Cure.
+The video above goes over the parts list and the complete 32-35 day flowchart for quarantine with CP and General Cure.
 Both the method I use and Aaron's will work very well so use the method that works for you and with the medications you can obtain.

 If you want to be in the know, subscribe to our YouTube Channel and sign up for updates to our blog.
 Stay Tuned!

 Comments will be approved before showing up.

 Also in The AquariumStoreDepot.com blog

 Return pumps are an essential component for many fish tanks.
 They are used in all-in-one tanks, water changing stations, and in aquariums sumps or refugium sumps.
 It is the heart of the aquarium and thus the very piece of equipment in your setup that you do not want to fail.
 You can argue that next to an Aquarium Heater, a failed return pump can be disastrous not only for your livestock, but to your home in the event of a flood or leak.